 Ocean Beach Holiday Parade

-La Jolla Christmas Parade
+La Jolla Christmas Parade & Holiday Festival

-La Mesa’s Christmas in the Village
+La Mesa’s Holiday in the Village

-The family-friendly event features horse-drawn carriages, strolling minstrels, carolers and street entertainers along La Mesa Boulevard.
-Carnival rides, ponies, puppet shows, live music stages and an outdoor market round out the traditional holiday fun.
-Date and time: Friday, December 11 and Saturday, December 12 from 5:00 p.m. – 9:00 p.m.
+The family-friendly event features horse-drawn carriages, strolling minstrels, carolers, and street entertainers along La Mesa Boulevard.
+Carnival rides, ponies, puppet shows, live music stages, and an outdoor market typically round out the traditional holiday fun (details are still forming).
+Saturday, December 4 from 12 – 9 p.m.